slowburn-dev/DataConfig/Misc/Docs/Source/Extra/DataConfigExtra.md

 ## Deserialize `FColor`

 This has been shown multiple times in previous chapters.
-It's also a benchmark usecase for custom deserializaztion logic:
+It's also a benchmark use case for our custom deserialization logic:

 ```c++
 // DataConfig/Source/DataConfigExtra/Private/DataConfig/Extra/Deserialize/DcDeserializeColor.cpp
 FString Str = TEXT(R"(
     {
         "ColorField1" : "#0000FFFF",